 built on the chattering

-bones of the north
+bones of Pluto's

-wind’s children—wills
+children—wills

 of evil men who’ll kill,